NCCI Edits, LCD/NCD, and Medical Necessity

 Medical Necessity

-Medical necessity means the service is reasonable and necessary for the patient's documented condition under the payer's rule.
-Coders often validate that the ICD-10-CM diagnosis linked to a CPT or HCPCS code supports coverage.
-The answer should never be to select an unrelated payable diagnosis.
+Medical necessity means a service is reasonable and necessary for the patient's documented condition under the payer's rule.
+Coders frequently validate that the ICD-10-CM diagnosis linked to a CPT or HCPCS code appears on the LCD/NCD covered list.
+The answer is never to substitute an unrelated but payable diagnosis pulled from the patient's history.

 CCA Edit Workflow